Friday, July 21, 2023

 # # #

-We regret the loss of a place that pulsed with energy,
+One can miss a place that pulsed with energy,

 but the huge space at the city's heart is a gift

-of the cemetery and its markets:
+from the age-old cemetery and market:

 © Philippe Guignard